AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 ## Looking Forward
 What's the future of React Server Components?
 It isn't entirely clear.
 React has made the API, and meta-frameworks are using it.

 I think the TanStack Start approach of functions that return Virtual DOM, rather than full Server Components, will be popular.
-But for some uses, NextJS' approach will work well.
+But for some uses, Next.js' approach will work well.

 I hope to see incremental improvements in security and performance.
 For example, if a branch of the Virtual DOM is all Server Components, some reconciliation or hydration optimizations could be made to skip that part of the tree.